 Physical health in patients with serious mental illness

-The purpose of this training to assist mental health nurses to reduce the mortality and promote good physical health for people with SMI in their care.
+The purpose of this training is to assist mental health nurses to reduce the mortality and promote good physical health for people with serious mental illness (SMI) in their care.
 The training consists of five modules which are 90 minutes long.
-The objectives for the attendees attending each session are listed below.
+The objectives for the attendees are listed below.

 Session 1 – Why the physical health of people with SMI is our problem